TeamMH/minehut.xyz/pages/index.md

 import Hint from "../src/Hint"

+# Home

 # SUPPORT UKRAINE
-## Click [here](https://www.unicef.org.uk/donate/donate-now-to-protect-children-in-ukraine/) to donate to those in need.
+## [Here is the official donation link](https://www.unicef.org.uk/donate/donate-now-to-protect-children-in-ukraine/) to donate to those who need it most.

-# Home

 ## Welcome... to minehut.xyz